umamiMike/maslow-router/Readme.md

 This is taken from the router subdirectory of https://github.com/umamiMike/maslow

+The Makefile includes building and deploying for the WRT architecture.

 # Overview

 The notion is that half of the code in this system runs on your wifi router.